North Charleston, SC

 Training residents in community research and citizen science to develop a database of quantifiable harms from air pollution to motivate advocacy.

-As a new port terminal in Charleston County, South Carolina, brings increased air pollution to nearby communities, it has become vital to document the harms of this pollution.
-The Charleston Community Research to Action Board (CCRAB) has been gathering evidence to support community claims of poor air quality; however, the harms and health impacts of this air quality on near-port communities have yet to be quantified.
-CCRAB aims to support the predominately Black and low-income residents in these communities—who experience disproportionate harms from port and highway activity—by documenting and quantifying the impact of air pollution on their health.
-CCRAB will partner with Lowcountry Alliance for Model Communities and the Medical University of South Carolina on this project.
+As a new marine container port terminal in Charleston County, South Carolina, brings discussions of increased air pollution, it has become vital to document the harms of this pollution.
+The Charleston Community Research to Action Board (CCRAB) has been gathering evidence to support community claims of poor air quality, but the harms and health impacts of that air quality on near-port communities have yet to be quantified.
+To support the communities of predominately Black residents and residents with low incomes experiencing disproportionate harm from port and highway activity, CCRAB documented and quantified the health impacts of air pollution.
+CCRAB partnered with Lowcountry Alliance for Model Communities and the Medical University of South Carolina on this project.

 CCRAB initially planned to deploy a community survey but realized it needed to shift its strategy to be more community-centered and build trust with residents on the research process.
 Staff facilitated focus groups to begin the dialogue with residents in two neighborhoods to better understand the impacts of air pollution on them.
 These sessions included an interactive poster activity which gave participants the opportunity to shape the priorities for this research and future projects.
 From these focus groups, CCRAB gained important insight into the prevalence of impacts of poor air quality and the challenges of building trust and engaging with a community that has not always had positive experiences with researchers.